-Module / Unit Description Assessment Method and Duration Weigh ting (%) Unit 1 GCSE: LISTENING Written paper 25% Students answer 12 questions.
+Module / Unit Description Assessment Method and Duration ting (%) Unit 1 GCSE: LISTENING Written paper 25% Students answer 12 questions.
 Four of these are the same in both tiers.
-Responses include: Foundation - 35 minutes • selection; • gap-filling; Higher - 45 minutes answering questions in English and Spanish 250/ UNIT 2 GCSE: SPEAKING Speaking test conducted by 25% The test includes: teacher and recorded.
+Responses include: Foundation - 35 minutes • selection; • gap-filling; Higher - 45 minutes answering questions in English and Spanish UNIT 2 GCSE: SPEAKING Speaking test conducted by 25% The test includes: teacher and recorded.
 The • two role-plays recording is sent to CCEA a general conversation based on two topics for marking Each role-play lasts up to 2 minutes and each conversation topic 7 - 10 minutes plus 10 takes up to 4 minutes. minutes of supervised Students prepare the first conversation topic in advance of the test. preparation time UNIT 3 GCSE: READING Written paper 25% Students answer 12 questions.
 Four of these are the same in both tiers.
 Responses include: Foundation - 50 minutes • selection; • gap-filling; Higher - 1 hour answering questions in English; answering questions in Spanish; and translating short sentences from Spanish into English.
 UNIT 4 GCSE: WRITING Written paper 25% Students answer four questions.
 One of these is the same in both tiers.
-Responses include: Foundation - 1 hour • a listing and short phrase task in Spanish (Foundation Tier only); • short phrase/sentence responses in Spanish (both tiers); Higher - 1 hour 15 minutes short responses in Spanish to one or more pieces of text (Higher Tier on- ly); • translation of short sentences from English into Spanish (both tiers); and • one structured, extended writing task in Spanish from a choice of three (both tiers).
+Responses include: Foundation - 1 hour • a listing and short phrase task in Spanish (Foundation Tier only); short phrase/sentence responses in Spanish (both tiers); short responses in Spanish to one or more pieces of text (Higher Tier on- Higher - 1 hour 15 minutes short responses in Spanish to one or more pieces of text (Higher Tier on- ly); • translation of short sentences from English into Spanish (both tiers); and one structured, extended writing task in Spanish from a choice of three (both tiers).